NeonGraal/graphql-plus/graphql-plus/Schema.md

 An Enum can extend another Enum, called it's base Enum, and it's Values are merged into the base Enum's Values.

-Enums can be merged if their base Enums match.
+Enums can be merged if their base Enums match and their Values can be merged.

 ## Object Union types